msobkow/mss-training-sts4/README.md

 	See the License for the specific language governing permissions and limitations under the License.

-The sub-projects herein are a series of incremental code stacks, each building on the last to eventually form a complete code stack with all of the features I'll need for the MssCFe project.

 Although I believe in test-driven methodology as described by Josh Long, this will not be a code base that follows this approach.
 You can only write tests for new code if you have some idea of how you're supposed